-The City's economic recovery is critical to our pandemic response and longer term resilience.
-The City is investing in long term housing security and supply, services for unhoused people, community food needs, funding to non-profit partners, and creating funding pool for businesses to focus on economic recovery and green career training.
+Economic recovery is critical to the City's pandemic response and longer term community resilience.
+Strategies are employed to address the economic impacts realized by the business, real estate, non-profit, and resident communities caused by the pandemic.
+The City is investing in long term housing security and supply, services for unhoused people, community food needs, funding to non-profit partners, and creating a funding pool for businesses to focus on economic recovery and green career training.
 Direct funding to non-profits will allow established community partners to continue to deliver impactful resources to those most in need.
 Job training and low or no-interest loan programs will support job recovery where it's most effective for long-term economic growth.